 On the bikes, you’ll be able to explore the normally inaccessible areas of bushland that kangaroos, wallabies, goannas and eagles call home, while the kayaks will get you paddling around pristine Vivonne Bay – it was once named the best beach in Australia.
 Afterwards, grab the boards and go speeding down the sand dune system known as Little Sahara – some dunes are as tall as 17-storey buildings.

-Swim with the seals on a KI Ocean Safari
+Swim with the dolphins on a KI Ocean Safari

 Immerse yourself and the kids in an underwater wonderland they’ll remember for the rest of their lives on a Kangaroo Island Ocean Safari.
-Guided by experts, you can frolic with seals or dolphins.
+Guided by experts, you can frolic with dolphins or seals.
 On the two-hour tours, visitors are provided with wetsuits, snorkel, mask and flippers with which to explore the spectacular and diverse coastline of Penneshaw, the second-biggest town on the island.

 For those with younger kids, the sheltered Brown Beach, known for its aquamarine waters, is accessible via bus, ferry or car and includes camping facilities such as toilets, a picnic area and barbecues.
 Quiet and with just 10 sites nestled among the bushland, it’s perfect for a couple of days of relaxed, off-the-grid living and nights under a brilliant sky.